Fuller Mountain by Hancocks Comb in North Fork Snoqualmie / 福樂山

 This area doesn’t see as much traffic as Middle Fork Snoqualmie.
 The roadway past the last houses has many big potholes.
 But people still come for notable places like Bare Mountain and Dog Mountain farther up the road.

 I was glad to find a new place to visit while recovering from a minor foot issue.
-So the pups and I are sticking to low elevation and short hikes for now.
+But for now, the pups and I are sticking to lower elevations and shorter hikes.
 But I hope to heal soon so we can snowshoe again.

 Going the wrong way